Skip to main content

 list_distinct_values

-Identify unique values in a field to discover available endpoints, instrumentation packages, environments, or JSONB data before building specific queries.
+Discover unique values for any field in API traffic data, ordered by frequency, to explore available endpoints, instrumentation packages, or environments before building specific queries.

 Instructions